Aishu040/Data_privacy_ksp/README.md

 -	Usage

 # Introduction
-Our privacy system combines privacy encryption methods with AI-driven applications, trained comprehensively on all relevant laws.
-By seamlessly integrating privacy encryption techniques, it ensures secure handling of sensitive data.
-Leveraging AI, it continuously learns from legal frameworks to recommend personalized data masking strategies, ensuring compliance and enhancing data privacy protection.
+Our innovative privacy system goes beyond conventional measures by integrating specialized hashing techniques and machine learning (ML) suggestions for data masking, aligning closely with stringent laws like GDPR and CCPA.
+It combines privacy encryption methods with AI-driven applications meticulously trained on relevant legal frameworks, ensuring the secure handling of sensitive data.
+By leveraging advanced ML models, it automates the identification of sensitive information, facilitating efficient data masking strategies.

-	Automated identification of sensitive data using advanced ML models.
-	Integration of privacy encryption methods and AI-driven applications.
-	Comprehensive training on relevant laws such as GDPR and CCPA.
-	Secure handling of sensitive data through seamless integration.
-	Continuous learning from legal frameworks to ensure compliance.
-	Personalized data masking recommendations for enhanced privacy protection
+Through seamless integration, our system guarantees the secure handling of sensitive data, offering a robust defense against privacy breaches.
+It continuously learns from evolving legal frameworks, adapting to changes and recommending personalized data masking approaches tailored to specific requirements.
+This dynamic approach not only ensures compliance but also enhances data privacy protection by staying abreast of regulatory updates and implementing proactive measures.

+The integration of specialized hashing techniques adds an additional layer of security, further fortifying the privacy of sensitive data.
+ML suggestions enhance the efficacy of data masking strategies, providing intelligent insights into potential vulnerabilities and suggesting optimal masking methodologies.
+Together, these components create a comprehensive privacy solution that prioritizes compliance, security, and enhanced privacy protection in an ever-evolving digital landscape.

 Installation:
 # Clone the repository